The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 Dependency 3: All client communication went through me

-Direct Slack access meant 15 clients messaging me
+Direct Slack access meant 15 clients were messaging me, averaging 3 messages per day each—45 messages daily.

 Response time expectation: under 2 hours